Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Introduction

-This work is extended and built upon our previous conference version~\cite{zhang2022trans4pass} by adding a new benchmark and extracting insights on panoramic semantic segmentation with domain adaptation.
-Overall, our contributions ($\bm{\oplus}$ denotes extended) include: \begin{compactitem} \item[$\bm{\oplus}$] A new panoramic semantic segmentation benchmark \emph{SynPASS} is established.
-It delivers an alternative Synthetic-to-Real (\textsc{Syn2Real}) domain adaptive panoramic segmentation paradigm, which is compared with the Pinhole-to-Panoramic (\textsc{Pin2Pan}) scenario. \item We propose a Transformer for Panoramic Semantic Segmentation~(\emph{Trans4PASS}) framework, which is equipped with novel distortion-aware \emph{deformable patch embedding-} and \emph{deformable MLP} modules. \item[$\bm{\oplus}$] We upgrade and put forward the advanced Trans4PASS+ model with a more lightweight yet effective decoder, which is extended with a DMLPv2 module with parallel token mixing mechanisms to reinforce the flexibility in modeling discriminative information. \item We present a \emph{Mutual Prototypical Adaptation (MPA)} strategy for domain adaptive panoramic segmentation via dual-domain prototypes, bridging domain gaps by excavating deeply the source labels and the target pseudo-labels in both feature- and output space. \item[$\bm{\oplus}$] We conduct more comprehensive comparative experiments.
-Our proposed method outperforms recent state-of-the-art token mixing~\cite{yu2021metaformer,cyclemlp,asmlp,zhou2022fan}, deformable patch-based learning~\cite{chen2021dpt}, transformer domain adaptation~\cite{hoyer2021daformer}, and panoramic segmentation~\cite{pass,omnirange,densepass,p2pda_trans} methods. \item[$\bm{\oplus}$] On four panoramic datasets, our framework yields superior results, spanning indoor and outdoor scenarios, before and after \textsc{Pin2Pan} and \textsc{Syn2Real} domain adaptation.
+{This work is built upon our previous conference version~\cite{zhang2022trans4pass} by introducing an improved model architecture, a new panoramic segmentation benchmark, a SAM-enhanced adaptation method, and a more comprehensive study on panoramic semantic segmentation with various UDA schemes.} At a glance, the additional contributions of this work can be summarized as follows: \begin{compactitem} \item[(1)] {A new panoramic semantic segmentation benchmark \emph{SynPASS} is established with $9,080$ images.
+It delivers an alternative Synthetic-to-Real (\textsc{Syn2Real}) UDA paradigm in panoramic segmentation, which is compared with the Pinhole-to-Panoramic (\textsc{Pin2Pan}) one.} \item[(2)] {We advance the Trans4PASS+ model with a more lightweight yet effective decoder, which is extended with a DMLPv2 module with parallel token mixing mechanisms to reinforce the flexibility in modeling discriminative information.} \item[(3)] {We present a \emph{Mutual Prototypical Adaptation (MPA)} strategy for domain adaptive panoramic segmentation via dual-domain prototypes.
+For the first time, we boost MPA by using the Segment Anything Model (SAM) as a pseudo-label rectification strategy, which shows better performance over standalone SAM or combined with the SSL method.} \item[(4)] We conduct more comprehensive comparative experiments.
+Our proposed method outperforms recent state-of-the-art token mixing~\cite{yu2021metaformer,cyclemlp,asmlp,zhou2022fan}, deformable patch-based learning~\cite{chen2021dpt}, transformer domain adaptation~\cite{hoyer2021daformer}, and panoramic segmentation~\cite{pass,omnirange,densepass,p2pda_trans} methods. \item[(5)] {On four panoramic segmentation datasets, our framework yields superior results, spanning indoor and outdoor scenes, before and after \textsc{Pin2Pan} and \textsc{Syn2Real} adaptation.}

 \end{compactitem}